Uvacoder/port-MichaelCurrin/index.md

 globally.

-I love to build automation tools and data science projects using **Python** and sometimes I use it as my backend.
-Most of my spare time is spent making websites with **JavaScript** (using Vue) or static site generators (like Jekyll).
+I love to build automation tools and data science projects using **Python** and sometimes I use it as my website backend.
+Most of my spare time is spent making websites with **JavaScript** (using Vue or plain JS) or static site generators (like Jekyll).
 I'm also learning **Go**.

 I like to **learn** from others and to giving **coaching** - whether at meetup events, on blogs, on online forums or through one-on-one video chats.
 I've even dabbled with hosting live coding sessions on YouTube.
+And done some building and programming with Arduino and Raspberry Pi.

 I'm also into: